 Taking the train to Lhasa has always been one of my bucket list items.
-Partially because Tibet was on the list, but also because I love train travel.
+Partially because travel to Tibet was on the list, but also because I love train travel.
 Since the railway line to Lhasa known as the Qinghai-Tibet Railway opened in 2006 the number of tourists arriving in the Tibetan capital has increased and travel to the Roof of the World has become more accessible.

 Tibet is only reachable via a flight from other Chinese cities, most commonly Chengdu, or through the only international flight available, the half hour journey over the Himalayas to Nepal.
 Train travel has brought the prices down and allowed the journey to be more affordable for the local Chinese and Tibetans.
 Trains to Lhasa can carry up to 1,000 passengers in one go during the peak season.

 The train departs from Beijing and makes the entire journey over 40h crossing eight Chinese provinces and covering 3,757km.
 Although you can buy tickets to go all the way, most people board at Xining, half way, as the landscapes from Beijing to Xining are not as interesting and spending that long in a train seat, especially in the lower categories, is not so pleasant.